 How to create a website with WordPress in 2021

-Are you looking for information to create your own website?
-Creating a website can be scary, especially if you are not very technically inclined.
+Are you looking for information to create your website?
+Building a website can be scary, especially if you are not very technically inclined.

-Don’t worry, you are not alone.
+Don’t worry; you are not alone.
 I have helped hundreds of people create a WordPress website with my articles.
-Therefore, I decided to create the most comprehensive step by step guide to creating a website.
+Therefore, I decided to make the most comprehensive step-by-step guide to building a website.
 You don’t need to be able to code for this.

 Who is this manual for?